 NAS is a cloud service that provides file storage for compute nodes.
 These compute nodes include Elastic Compute Service (ECS) instances, E-HPC nodes, and Alibaba Cloud Container Service for Kubernetes (ACK) nodes.

 NAS is a distributed file system that provides several benefits.
 These benefits include shared access, scalability, high availability, and high performance.
-Dependent on POXIS-based file APIs, NAS provides several benefits, such as compatibility with operating systems, shared access, data consistency, and exclusive locks.
+Based on POSIX file APIs, NAS is compatible with native operating systems.
+This ensures data consistency and exclusive locks during shared access.

-NAS provides multiple storage types, such as NAS Capacity, NAS Performance, and NAS Extreme.
+NAS provides data storage of multiple types, such as NAS Capacity, NAS Performance, and NAS Extreme.
 For more information, see Storage types.

-- A NAS file system can be mounted on multiple compute nodes at the same time while still allowing access to these nodes.
+- An NAS file system can be mounted on multiple compute nodes at the same time while still allowing access from these nodes.
 This reduces a large number of data copies and synchronization costs.

-- With NAS, you only pay for the size of storage space that you consume without the need to configure storage in advance.
-No minimum consumption or extra configuration costs exist.
-For more information, see Billing method.
+- NAS allows you to pay only for the storage space that you consume without the need to configure storage in advance.
+No minimum consumption or extra configuration cost exists.
+For more information, see Pricing.

-You can easily create file systems without the extra need to deploy and maintain these file systems.
+You can create a file system by a few clicks without the need to deploy and maintain the file system.

 - High reliability

-- NAS is compatible with multiple standard protocols, such as NFS and SMB.
+- NAS supports standard protocols, such as NFS and SMB.
 NAS provides data consistency and file locking based on POSIX file APIs.

 |Manage file systems||You can view the details of a file system or delete a file system.||Manage file systems|

-For more information about NAS billing methods, see NAS pricing.
+For more information about NAS billing methods, see Pricing.